AstridWinkler/Citizen-Management-System/README.md

 # Citizen-Management-System
-Citizen Management System coded in Java as part of the Object Oriented Programming (OOP) course. \n Project in collaboration with Marwa MOHAMED : https://github.com/marwa-mohamed-dev
+Citizen Management System coded in Java as part of the Object Oriented Programming (OOP) course.

+Project in collaboration with Marwa MOHAMED : https://github.com/marwa-mohamed-dev

 ## Project statement